 Just when we thought we had seen every variation of pink hair (rose gold, millennial pink, peach), we're met with a new member of the blush family.
 Enter "dusty rose."
 Unlike its brighter, more playful counterparts, this hue has ashy undertones, but it has the same highly coveted level of searchability that has us spending more time on Pinterest than a bride-to-be.

-It's one thing to fawn over a board dedicated to this vintage take on pink, but it's a whole separate level to take the plunge and get the hue yourself.
-We spoke with Stephanie Brown, for everything you'll need to know about summer's hottest shade.
-Keep reading to find out what the color, the process, and the aftercare will entail.
+It's one thing to fawn over a board dedicated to this vintage take on pink, but it's a whole separate level to take the plunge and get the hue yourself, right?
+So in an effort to give you all the information you could want regarding this dusty color, we spoke with Stephanie Brown and Felicia Dosso for everything you'll need to know about the hottest shade of the moment.
+We also rounded up the best dusty rose hair photos for your viewing pleasure.
+I mean, it always helps us decide, so why not?
+Keep scrolling for some seriously dreamy photos, plus find out what the color, dyeing process, and aftercare entails.

 How to Achieve It